Giddy-Up224/CYD-JK-BMS-Display-BLE/README.md

 - Show device name on home screen header (Or check out idea below)
 - Variable screen dimming using onboard LDR (option selectable from settings)
 - Add ability to show multiple devices by scrolling through main screen.
 (Or check out idea below)
+- Add voltage based SOC calculation in case Jikong's SOC calculations are as bad as the rest of the Chinese's SOC calculations.
+- Aggregate data from all connected devices.

 Where I'm going:
 - branch: `dev_redo_ui`